get-chat/web-app/README.md

 - `chat_only` or `chatonly`: Hides the sidebar.
 It is only used to view a single chat.
 Expected values are `1` and `0`.

-- `idt`: Converts the given Refresh Token to Auth Token.
+- `refresh_token`: Converts the given Refresh Token to Auth Token.
 See for more information: https://docs.get.chat/wa-integration-api/#tag/Authorization/operation/convertRefreshToken

 - `keep_refresh_token`: Option to keep refresh token after use.
 See for more information: https://docs.get.chat/wa-integration-api/#tag/Authorization/operation/convertRefreshToken